Senja-P/SQL-Customer-Sales/README.md

 - The purpose of this study project was to examine the global sales revenue associated with film rentals and customers in order to help a company to launch an online film rental platform.

 - I divided countries into high, medium and low categories based on their sales and customer numbers.
-My advise was to focus on those countries where both sales and customer numbers were high; India, China, USA and Mexico and select the films from the popular film genre categories based on the previous sale figures and / or the number of rentals.
+My advice was to focus on those countries where both sales and customer numbers were high; India, China, USA and Mexico, and select the films from the popular film genre categories based on the previous sale figures and / or the number of rentals.

 - To help management and marketing teams to work with country related strategies I provided them the country level data.
 I also included the top 5 cities based on the customer numbers to highlight the customer hot spots.
 The findings, country related data and recommendations are available on [Tableau](https://public.tableau.com/app/profile/senja.p8569/viz/FilmSalesandCustomerAnalysis/PresentationofFindings).